 The highlight of this place was papa a la huancaina for our starter.
 This is a Peruvian speciality of sliced potatoes in a creamy sauce of cheese, milk and spices.
 My main was tasty, too – beef steak served with chips, fried plantain, a fried egg and salad.

 We spent two days in Cusco acclimatising to the altitude before hiking the Inca Trail with G Adventures.
 We stayed in the pretty district of San Blas, full of stony steps, colourful buildings, great city views, and most importantly, lots of places to eat!

 The menús here were quite different to other cities.
 They tended to be a bit more pricey (typically 15 to 20 soles), but offered slightly classier dishes with more variety.
-For example, on the first day we had vegetable lasagne and a strange fruit smoothie drink in an arty menú restaurant.
+For example, on the first day we had vegetable lasagne and a fruit smoothie drink in an arty menú restaurant with a view.

 We didn’t end up trying guinea pig, which is a very popular delicacy in Cusco – we couldn’t find it for any cheaper than 35 soles each, and it certainly wasn’t offered in any menús.

 In Cusco, we also discovered another great way to eat in Peru on a budget – local markets.
 The city’s huge San Pedro market has a whole section of hot food stalls, and on our last day there we got a huge plate of chicken, avocado, salad and rice for 6 soles each.